Serbo-Bulgarian War: End of war and peace treaty

-The Serbian population was generally unenthusiastic and did not support the war, and did not understand the reasons behind it.
+The Serbian population was generally unenthusiastic, did not support the war, and did not understand the reasons behind it.
 According to the academic Slobodan Jovanović, the Serbian population generally viewed the conflict as Milan's "cabinet war".
-Politician Milan Piroćanac believed that Milan did not start the war for patriotic reasons, but that he instead wished to secure funds from abroad in order to repay his numerous debts to the Austro-Hungarians.
-A number of Serb officers and civil servants were against the war, describing the Bulgarians as the Serbs' "neighbours" and "Orthodox brothers".
+The politician Milan Piroćanac believed that Milan started the war not for patriotic reasons but for instead his wish to secure funds from abroad to repay his numerous debts to the Austro-Hungarians.
+A number of Serb officers and civil servants were against the war and described the Bulgarians as the Serbs' "neighbours" and "Orthodox brothers".
 The academic Milan Đ. Milićević recounted that many Belgraders protested against the war and commented that Serbs and Bulgarians "are almost the same people".
-Milan's consort Natalie was also opposed to the war.
-On the other hand, part of the Serbian military establishment fully supported the war effort, citing Bulgarian atrocities against Serb civilians, including murder, theft and rape, in southern Serbia and what the Serbian leadership called Old Serbia, which was still under Ottoman control.
+Milan's consort, Natalie, was also opposed to the war.

+On the other hand, part of the Serbian military establishment fully supported the war effort by citing Bulgarian atrocities against Serbian civilians, including murder, theft and rape, in southern Serbia and what the Serbian leadership called Old Serbia, which was still under Ottoman control.

 After the war, Milan turned his attention to modern-day North Macedonia, where Serbian and Bulgarian interests were conflicted.
-The Serbian army and political elite drew numerous lessons from the war, and proceeded to modernise and adapt the military and its tactics to the demands of modern warfare.
+The Serbian Army and political elite drew numerous lessons from the war and proceeded to modernise and adapt the military and its tactics to the demands of modern warfare.